Lab-Brat/labbrat.net/content/blog/gsoc2023/application.md

 ---

 In this article I want to share my experience in applying to Google Summer of Code 2023 (GSoC).
+I was lucky enough to get accepted and I hope that this article will help someone in their future applications.

 **Disclaimer**: This article is not a guide on how to get accepted, it's just my journey and my thoughts on the process.
-The outcome depends on your skills, organization, the project idea, Google and most importantly luck.
+The outcome depends on your skills, organization, the project idea, Google and most importantly - luck.

 Let's start with what GSoC is all about.